JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added newpaper for stealth Glaze and changed Fu newspaper condition.
 Recompiled Zhao's Warehouse to fix the doors vanishing at a distance.
 Fixed bad Lotus Blossom map location and replaced buggy phone sound.
+Removed floating Chinatown lights and blocked jumping on trailer.

 Fu Syndicate:
 +Added squashed Odious Chalice, katana, GLOCK and some more scenery.